Easy Peach Bread (with Fresh or Canned Peaches)

 Add the eggs one at a time, then add the vanilla and peaches.

-Prepare the Dry Ingredients.
-Next, you’ll whisk together flour, baking soda, baking powder, salt, cinnamon, and nutmeg.
+Then, you’ll whisk together flour, baking soda, baking powder, salt, cinnamon, and nutmeg and add those to the wet ingredients, mixing on low speed to combine.

 Notes and Adaptations: